-Forward head posture, also referred to as poked beck, is when the position of your head is in front of the mid line of your body.
-This causes a lot of physical issues due to the additional amount of pressure on the neck from having abnormal posture.
+Forward head posture, also referred to as poked beck, is when the position of your head is in front of the midline of your body.
+This causes a lot of physical issues due to the additional amount of pressure on the neck from having an abnormal posture.
 Forward head posture is also one of the most common causes of pain and tension in the head, neck, shoulders, and spine.

 Having forward head posture will negatively affect your muscles, making them either long and weak or short and tight.
 Muscles that will become long and weakened by the forward head posture include:

 - Erector Spinae

 These muscles are attached to the back of your lower cervical spine and upper thoracic spine.
 They play a significant role in rotating and straightening your spine; however, when these muscles are made longer in length and weaken, they lose their ability to keep the neck and upper back from hunching forward.